mohammadlohrasbi/6g-fabric-network/README.md

 # 6G Hyperledger Fabric Network

-This project implements a Hyperledger Fabric network for 6G applications, featuring 10 organizations (Org1 to Org10), 14 channels (General, IoT, Security, Monitoring, and organization-specific channels), and up to 70 chaincodes for resource allocation, bandwidth sharing, security, and monitoring.
+This project implements a Hyperledger Fabric network for 6G applications, featuring 10 organizations (Org1 to Org10), 14 channels (General, IoT, Security, Monitoring, and organization-specific channels), and 70 chaincodes for resource allocation, bandwidth sharing, security, and monitoring.
 The network uses an `etcdraft` consensus mechanism with one Orderer node, multiple Peer nodes, and Certificate Authorities (CAs) per organization.
 This README provides detailed instructions for setting up, running, and testing the network using `tape` and `caliper`, along with explanations of all shell scripts.

 ## Project Structure
 The project directory (`~/6g-fabric-network`) is organized as follows: